TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-accessdenied.md

 * Verify that you have been assigned the appropriate role-based administration control (RBAC) permissions in the Intune roles blade.

-* Verify the group used is not a distribution list".
+* Verify the group used is not a distribution list.
 Intune in the Azure portal only supports user accounts that belong to Azure Active Directory security groups.
 Review your groups in the Azure portal > **Intune** > **Groups** or in Azure portal > **Azure Active Directory**.